 Price is the number one reason why houses do not sell.
-A house that is priced correctly will sell, regardless of condition or any other factors.
+A house priced correctly will sell, regardless of condition or other factors.

 Even if you don’t have access to the MLS, you can use Zillow to run comps for free and find out how much your house is worth.
-With a little bit of work, you should be able to get a number that is far more accurate than Zillow’s Zestimate or other automated valuations.
+With a bit of work, you should be able to get a far more accurate number than Zillow’s Zestimate or other automated valuations.

-The Zestimate is almost always inaccurate and a lot of times it can be off by a lot.
-Zillow actually publishes the stats on how accurate the Zestimate is in each market.
+The Zestimate is almost always inaccurate, and it can often be off by a lot.
+Zillow publishes the stats on how accurate the Zestimate is in each market.

-In the Orlando area, Zillow estimates that the Zestimate is going to be within 20% of the sale price 87.2% of the time.
-Now, 87.2% might sound pretty good, but if you think about a $100,000 house, being within 20% of the sale price could mean anywhere from $80,000 to $120,000.
+In the Orlando area, Zillow estimates that the Zestimate will be within 20% of the sale price 87.2% of the time.
+87.2% might sound pretty good, but if you think about a $100,000 house, being within 20% of the sale price could mean anywhere from $80,000 to $120,000.
 That’s a $40,000 price range.
 You need to price your house more accurately than within 20% of the sale price before you list it on the MLS with a flat fee MLS listing.

 The smaller the margin of error, the less often the Zestimate is accurate.
 In fact, Zillow estimates that in the Orlando area, the Zestimate is within 5% of the sale price only around 44% of the time.
-This means that there’s a good chance that the Zestimate for your house is going be off by a lot.
+This means there’s a good chance that the Zestimate for your house will be off by a lot.

-We also provide flat fee MLS listings in Tampa, and in that area, the Zestimate is even more inaccurate.
+We also provide flat fee MLS listings in Tampa; the Zestimate is even more inaccurate in that area.
 Zillow estimates that the Zestimate is within 5% of the sale price only 35% of the time in the Tampa market and within 20% of the sale price only 80% of the time.

 You can check the accuracy of the Zestimate in your market by scrolling to the bottom of the Zillow homepage and clicking on Zestimate.

 Zillow’s Zestimate should only be used as a starting point.
-It can be helpful for getting a ballpark idea of the price, but if you want a more exact number you have to do some work and pull comps manually.
+It can help get a ballpark idea of the price, but if you want a more exact number, you have to do some work and pull comps manually.
 Luckily, it’s not that hard!

 How To Find Out How Much Your House Is Worth By Pulling Comps On Zillow